danko1122q/kit/assets/themes/Coldark/README.md

 [Coldark](https://github.com/ArmandPhilippot/coldark) is a gray-blue theme.
 The colors used respect the Web Content Accessibility Guidelines (WCAG) in order to provide sufficient reading comfort.
 However, with opacity, it is possible that some contrasts are diminished and that they are above level AA.

-This Coldark version is designed for [bat](https://github.com/sharkdp/bat) command.
+This Coldark version is designed for [kit](https://github.com/sharkdp/kit) command.

 ## Color pallets

 Coldark consists of three color pallets.
 The first is common to both versions.
 The other two each apply to a version.

-The `bat` version uses almost the same colors as [VS code version](https://github.com/ArmandPhilippot/coldark-vscode).
+The `kit` version uses almost the same colors as [VS code version](https://github.com/ArmandPhilippot/coldark-vscode).
 The scopes seems a little different and a little less complete, hence the difference.

 ## Colors in detail